 What are varicose veins and spider veins?
 What is the difference between them?

-Both men and women as they age, can develop unsightly and sometimes uncomfortable veins on their legs.
+Both men and women can develop unsightly and sometimes uncomfortable veins on their legs as they age.
 Superficial leg veins, also known as spider veins, are small, dilated surface veins that can be pink, red, or purple and appear as lines or clusters on ankles, lower legs, or thighs.
 They differ from varicose veins because they do not protrude above the skin.
 They can occur alone or along with larger varicose veins.
 Spider veins can cause discomfort and burning, as well as cosmetic problems.

 Varicose veins are large, twisted, swollen, protruding veins near the surface of the skin.
 Varicose veins often run in families.
 Aging also increases your risk for having varicose veins.
 Varicose veins are misshapen with blood that should be flowing back to the heart.
 Instead, blood pools in the veins.

 Varicose veins can cause an aching, burning, or a heavy, throbbing feeling in the legs, particularly after long periods spent standing up.
 Swelling in your feet and ankles may occur, as well as itching over the vein.